|

 ISBN: 0-913559-38-5.

-A PUNK IN GALLOWS AMERICA, by P.W.
+| A PUNK IN GALLOWS AMERICA, by P.W.
 Fox.
-A loss of connection
+A loss of connectionand a questioning of common values mark the offbeat odyssey

 of Eddie Ways through the dark alleys and joints of Chicago's